Back to wiki

 Step5.5

-Fill in the servername of your Appbox (which is found on your Appbox's Dashboard) as shown above.
+Fill in the server name of your Appbox (found on your Appbox's Dashboard) as shown above.
 You should also give this session a name so you will easily be able to find and select it in the future.
-Then, hit save to ensure you don't have to enter these settings every time you wish to connect.
+Then, hit Save to ensure you don't have to enter these settings every time you wish to connect.

 Step6